 Feline dermatitis usually refers to any skin condition that results in red, itchy growths on your cat’s skin, especially around the hair follicles.
-If you notices that your cat is “absentmindedly” chewing, grooming, or scratching seemingly every time they lie down, odds are good that they’re affected by dermatitis.
+If you notice that your cat is “absentmindedly” chewing, grooming, or scratching seemingly every time they lie down, odds are good that they’re affected by dermatitis.
 Keep an eye out for small, red bumps that can cause itching and irritation.

-Your vet can provide over the counter medication that will help prevent these bumps from driving your cat to itch and scratch, and most pet stores offer anti-inflammatory shampoos and lotions that will at least keep the itching to a minimum.
+Your vet can provide over-the-counter medication that will help prevent these bumps from driving your cat to itch and scratch, and most pet stores offer anti-inflammatory shampoos and lotions that will at least keep the itching to a minimum.
 If your cat isn’t feeling the constant itch, they’re much less likely to pull out their hair.

 The causes listed above are the most common causes of obsessive grooming, but there may be other considerations that are specific to your situation.
 As mentioned above, in most cases, behavior problems are caused by several factors stacking up on top of each other, and factors like weather, allergies, and day-to-day injuries can all add to the problem.

 During the winter, when the air is cold and dry, your cat’s skin can dry out as quickly as yours can, and the dryness can lead to itchy skin, which can lead, in turn, to constant grooming as your cat tries to scratch that itch.
-Help your cats stay hydrated during dry seasons by feeding them a higher fat diet and making sure that they have access to plenty of fresh water.
+Help your cats stay hydrated during dry seasons by feeding them a higher-fat diet and making sure that they have access to plenty of fresh water.